lvoneduval/libgraphic/documentation/color/colorrgba/t_colorrgba.md

 - `uint8_t green`: Green channel ranging from 0 to 255.
 - `uint8_t blue`: Blue channel ranging from 0 to 255.

+## Default RGBA Values
+This section outlines the default values for the RGBA (Red, Green, Blue, Alpha) color components used in the Libgraphic project.
+These values are used to initialize colors with a default setting, often used for clear or default color backgrounds in graphic applications.

+### Constants
+- **DEFAULT_RED_VALUE**: Default red component of an RGBA color.
+  - Value: `0xFF` (255, full red)
+  - **Purpose**: Sets the red component to its maximum, contributing to a default color of white when combined with maximum green and blue.
+- **DEFAULT_GREEN_VALUE**: Default green component of an RGBA color.
+  - Value: `0xFF` (255, full green)
+  - **Purpose**: Sets the green component to its maximum, contributing to a default color of white when combined with maximum red and blue.
+- **DEFAULT_BLUE_VALUE**: Default blue component of an RGBA color.
+  - Value: `0xFF` (255, full blue)
+  - **Purpose**: Sets the blue component to its maximum, contributing to a default color of white when combined with maximum red and green.
+- **DEFAULT_ALPHA_VALUE**: Default alpha (transparency) component of an RGBA color.
+  - Value: `0x0` (0, fully transparent)
+  - **Purpose**: Sets the alpha component to fully transparent, making the color completely clear unless modified.

 ## Functions

 - [ft_rgba_new](./ft_rgba_new.md)